canada-ca/Open_First_Whitepaper/en/8_Definitions.md

 - specifications and supporting material are freely available with limited restrictions;
 - supported by the community and demonstrate independence or approved through due process by rough consensus among participants.

+### Source Code

+The human readable version of software.
+The code is written by developers and can be read and modified by others.
+The code can be compiled into an executable or binary, that is not readable.

 ### Free Software

 Free software is software that respects users' freedom and community.
-The term “free” is more a matter of liberty than price, as it refers to the users’ freedom to run, copy, distribute, study, change and improve the software.
-For most practical purposes it means the same as Open Source Software, although this is widely debated.
+The term “free” is more a matter of liberty than price, as it refers to the users’ freedom.

+Free software is the original name put forward by Richard Stallman and defended by the Free Software Foundation (FSF).
+Free software is defined by [four essential freedoms](https://www.gnu.org/philosophy/free-sw.en.html).
+The freedom to run the program, study how it works, modify it and redistribute it.
+Access to the source code is a precondition for these freedoms and not the end goal itself.

 ### Open Source Software

 Software with its source code made available with a license in which the copyright holder provides the rights to study, change, and distribute the software to anyone and for any purpose.

+The name used by the Open Source Initiative.
+Open source software is defined in the [Open Source Definition](https://opensource.org/docs/osd) by ten criteria.

 ### Open Source Hardware